aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/detect-file-format-and-check-format-compatibility/_index.md

 ## Detect File Format without an Exception

-When you are dealing with a few documents in various file formats, you may need to separate out those files that can be processed by Aspose.Words from those that cannot.
+When you are dealing with many documents in various file formats, you may need to separate out those files that can be processed by Aspose.Words from those that cannot.
 You may also want to know why some of the documents cannot be processed.

 If you attempt to load a file into a [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) object and Aspose.Words cannot recognize the file format or the format is not supported, Aspose.Words will throw an exception.
 You can catch those exceptions and analyze them, but Aspose.Words also provides the [DetectFileFormat](https://apireference.aspose.com/words/java/com.aspose.words/fileformatutil#detectFileFormat\(java.lang.String\)) method that enables us to quickly determine the file format without loading a document with possible exceptions.
 This method returns a [FileFormatInfo](https://apireference.aspose.com/words/java/com.aspose.words/FileFormatInfo) object that contains the detected information about the file type.